PureJoyMind/CSharpDocs/README.md

 You can use these if you want to recollect your existing data and need a refresher.

 ## How To Use
-Go to the `C_` folder. all the `.md` files are there.
+Go to the `CSharp` folder. all the `.md` files are there.
 I have checked all the files for typos but notify me if you find any.
+There are to folders: mosh, essential csharp
+Each is for a different learning material.
 ## Sources
-The main source of these notes is Mosh Hamedani's course.
+The first source of these notes is Mosh Hamedani's course.
 I highly recommend it because he covers all the useful data needed to deliver real world projects.
 The course begins from basic syntax to advance Object Oriented Programming concepts.

-## Finished
-I have finished my course.
-I am going for ASP.NET but I will not upload in this repo.
-I will create a new repo for that.
+This course is good enough to get you started on the language.

+For a deeper understanding of cSharp you obviously have to look at some good books.
+I am reading the book "Essential CSharp" which covers all the syntax and special cases in CSharp.

 ***
 It took considerable time writing these.
 Use them to your liking!